 Now here's a Thai sport I'm sure many tourists may be unfamiliar with.
 It's called Takraw in Thailand.
-It's kinda like volleyball and kick boxing all rolled into one.
+It's kinda like volleyball and kickboxing all rolled into one.
 But instead of kicking your opponent, you simply kick a woven rattan ball.

 Perhaps the sport is not quite as simple as it sounds.
 Firstly, you would need to be fairly young and fit to compete as this sport requires a fair amount of stamina.
-The game is played with such incredible gymnastic like skill that requires immense agility, speed and balance.
+The game is played with such incredible gymnastic-like skill that requires immense agility, speed and balance.

-In doing a little research on the subject, it appears that this special form of kick volleyball was thought to have originated in Malaysia as far back as the 15th Century.
+In doing a little research on the subject, it appears that this special form of kick volleyball was thought to have originated in Malaysia as far back as the 15th-Century.
 The sport is now native to the whole of Southeast Asia.
 I believe that it's also quite popular in Australia.

-Whether you are in Bangkok or any of the seaside resorts of Pattaya or Phuket, you may get just get an opportunity to come across the game being played in a temple compound, a public park such as Lumpini or even in a backstreet ally.
+Whether you are in Bangkok or any of the seaside resorts of Pattaya or Phuket, you may get just get an opportunity to come across the game being played in a temple compound, a public park such as Lumpini or even in a backstreet alley.

 The sport has a pretty much acrobatic focus with the intention being, to keep a woven rattan ball in the air and off the ground while using any part of your body except your hands.
 This extreme balletic sport is played by young males who exhibit extraordinary agility and speed in order to get a good strike.

 Although the principals of the game are the same, there are various versions of competitiveness.
 The most popular classical style consists of teams competing against each other while trying to get the ball into a basketball type net as many times as possible in a set time period.
-It speaks for itself that the team who scores the most, wins the game.
+It speaks for itself that the team who scores the most wins the game.

 Please note that this post contains some affiliate links which means I earn a small commission at no extra cost to you if you should purchase after clicking through my blog.
 Also remember that I never promote any products or services here unless I've used and loved them myself.

 Your host Grahame (Yep! that's me) from Luxury Thailand Travel says he'd really appreciate your kind support.
-Simply take your next tour by selecting any one of the many excursions listed on the left side of this page and or book your hotel reservation to amazing Thailand using the HotelTravel search box below.
-Have a happy holiday and a safe trip.
+Simply take your next tour by selecting any one of the many excursions listed.
+Here's wishing you a safe trip and a happy and exciting holiday.